openbohemians/finis/README.md

 /(\d\d:\d\d(:\d\d)?)/
 ```

-They can be given together by combinung them with spaces or the letter `T`.
+They can be given together by combinung them with space or the letter `T`.

 Basically this is a really simplified take on the main parts of ISO 8601.